“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 Information last reviewed 07/17/19

 Cryselle is a type of birth control known as the combined pill.
-This means it contains estrogen and progestin hormones which are released into the body to prevent unwanted pregnancies.
+This means it contains estrogen and progestin hormones that are released into the body to prevent unwanted pregnancies.
 It’s one of the most common forms of birth control available on the market.

 Cryselle contains the active ingredients norgestrel at a concentration of 0.3mg and ethinyl estradiol at a concentration of 0.03mg.